inakj/CBDC/README.md

 All scripts are listed and explained below.

-# A0_Input
+## A0_Input
-Contain the class called 'Input'
-All input for the script is given here by the user.
-All values with a comment are where your input should be.
+Contain the class called 'Input'.
+All input for the script is given here by the user.All values with a comment are where your input should be.
 Do not change the code or write something where there is no comments.
-Returns:
+#### Returns:
         - Material -
         concrete_class(str):  concrete class, characteristic strength of concrete steel_class(str):  steel class, characteristic strenght of steel